jakarmy/swift-summary/README.md

 ##You can help too!
-Help me keep this summary :+1: with the latest versions of Swift!
+* Help me keep this summary :+1: by creating pull requests and issues!
+* Share this project and make sure you and others give it a ⭐

 ##You can find me on